 We are committed to a policy of responsible gaming.
-Presently, in alignment with this core value, our casinos have established a set of policies and guidelines modeled after the American Gaming Association's Code of Conduct for Responsible Gaming.
-This set of policies and guidelines establishes minimum standards that address problem gambling, underage gambling, improper use of alcohol, responsible marketing and advertising and the prevention of unattended minors.
-Our casinos use a variety of approaches to promote responsible gaming, including employee training programs, customer awareness campaigns, self-exclusion and financial restriction programs, written procedures for recognizing and managing these issues, use of outside experts, and ongoing monitoring and review to gauge the effectiveness of these programs.
+Presently, in alignment with this core value, our tenants have established policies and guidelines modeled after the American Gaming Association's Code of Conduct for Responsible Gaming.
+These policies and guidelines establish minimum standards that address problem gambling, underage gambling, improper use of alcohol, responsible marketing and advertising and the prevention of unattended minors.
+Our tenants generally use a variety of approaches to promote responsible gaming, including employee training programs, customer awareness campaigns, self-exclusion and financial restriction programs, written procedures for recognizing and managing these issues, use of outside experts, and ongoing monitoring and review to gauge the effectiveness of these programs.